-Another symptom is the avoidance of people or places that remind the affected of their original trauma.
-For example, if someone suffers PTSD from a traffic accident, he or she may be unwilling to get into a car.
+Another symptom is avoiding people or places that remind the affected of their original trauma.
+For example, if someone suffers PTSD from a traffic accident, they may be unwilling to get into a car.
 In extreme cases, the affected may be unwilling to watch shows or movies where accidents are shown on screen.
 People may also avoid interacting with individuals who were connected to the trauma.

-Victims of PTSD experience drastic changes in how they express themselves emotionally.
+People with PTSD experience drastic changes in how they express themselves emotionally.
 After the trauma, those with PTSD may find activities they used to enjoy disinteresting and unfulfilling.
-Close friends and family members may be treated like complete strangers by a loved one who suffered a traumatic experience.
-In some cases, people with PTSD may be completely unable to talk about their incident to others, or may have completely forgotten major details about their affliction.
+Close friends and family members may be treated as strangers by a loved one who suffered a traumatic experience.
+In some cases, people with PTSD may be completely unable to talk about their incident to others or have entirely forgotten important details about their affliction.

-Hyperarousal can be defined as being extremely on edge.
+Hyperarousal can be defined as being exceptionally on edge.
 PTSD patients may find themselves becoming irrationally angry for no apparent reason.
-On the other side of hyperarousal, PTSD sufferers may be prone to extreme fright if surprised.
-Seemingly abrupt changes to environments or plans can terrify someone with PTSD, causing them to breakdown with little provocation.
-This constant state of arousal can lead the affected to shake uncontrollably and find difficulty in concentrating on simple tasks.
+On the other side, people living with PTSD may be prone to extreme fright.
+Seemingly abrupt changes to environments or plans can terrify someone with PTSD, causing them to break down with little provocation.
+This constant state of arousal can make the affected shake uncontrollably and find difficulty concentrating on simple tasks.

-Although these four symptoms represent the main changes of behavior, people with PTSD might alter their actions in other ways.
-Due to the extreme lows of PTSD, some of the affected turn to coping mechanisms like drugs and alcohol.
-This behavior, in addition to the symptoms mentioned, can make those who suffer with PTSD unemployable.
-Due to the relational difficulties and the emotional changes that affect PTSD patients, families and friends of the affected may sever ties from their loved one.
+Although these four symptoms represent the main changes in behavior, people with PTSD might alter their actions in other ways.
+Due to the extreme lows, some people turn to coping mechanisms such as drugs and alcohol.
+In addition to the symptoms mentioned, this behavior can make those who suffer from PTSD unemployable.
+In some cases, families and friends of the affected may sever ties with their loved one.

 Common Treatments for Post-Traumatic Stress Disorder